Singapore Sports Hub

 A study conducted in 2009 and 2010 by the National University of Singapore Department of Social Work to gauge the impact of the pocket money on these children and youth indicated that they are likely to do better in school, be more active in co curricular activities and are less self conscious about not having money.

-The Straits Times School Pocket Money Fund disburses the funds to needy students through Family Service Centres (FSCs), schools, disability agencies and children’s homes.
+The Straits Times School Pocket Money Fund disburses the funds to needy students through Family Service Centres (FSCs), schools, disbursing agencies and children’s homes.

 On 7 October 2016, STSPMF annnounced its partnership with MOE and all mainstream schools.
 Students from low-income families will be able to apply for the school pocket money fund in their schools.